-The OCPR operates according to the four-year Strategic Plan 2018-2021, approved on February 2018.
+The OCPR operates according to the four-year Strategic Plan 2022-2025, approved in December 2022.
 To achieve our mission and vision statements, and meet our statutory responsibilities, we developed our Plan which consists of two strategic goals, six strategic objectives, initiatives, and key projects to support what we want to achieve.
-The Plan was developed with the participation of executives in various one day sessions.
+The Plan was developed with the participation of executives through virtual consultation.
 The mission and values were revised and ideas to develop the goals, objectives and initiatives were considered to define the execution plans.
 The vision declaration was validated with a focus to serve Puerto Rico with a modern and technological Comptrollership that will carry out state of the art audits and investigations, to achieve good government through our experience and knowledge support.

 Each year we establish the objectives that we propose to accomplish, depending on the resources that are assigned to the OCPR.
-During fiscal year 2021-22 we attained significant goals using the managerial philosophy of Total Quality Management (TQM) to optimize the use of funds that have been assigned to conduct our operations.
-As of December 2021, we have completed 53 key projects defined on Strategic Plan 2018-2021.
-Then, in January through June 2022 the OCPR started to work on the definition of the new Strategic Plan.
+During fiscal year 2022-2023 we attained significant goals using the managerial philosophy of Total Quality Management (TQM) to optimize the use of funds that have been assigned to conduct our operations.
+As of June 2023, we have completed 10 key projects and partly completed 12 key projects defined on Strategic Plan 2022-2025.